camio/dpl/README.md

 ## Package Overview

-This section a brief introduction to the packages of the `dpl` package group.
+This section is a brief introduction to the packages of the `dpl` package group.
 See the respective Package Level documents for more details.

 ### `dplm17`